First Fitna: Battle of the Camel

-Aisha, Talha, and Zubayr opposed Ali's succession and gathered in Mecca, where they demanded vengeance for Uthman's death and the election of a new caliph, presumably either Talha or Zubayr, through consultation.
+Aisha, Talha, and Zubayr opposed Ali's succession and gathered in Mecca, where they demanded vengeance for Uthman's death and the election of a new caliph, presumably Talha.
 The rebels raised an army and captured Basra from Ali's governor, inflicting heavy casualties on his men, with the intention of strengthening their position.
 Ali sent his son Hasan to mobilize troops in Kufa.
 After Ali arrived in Kufa himself, the combined army marched to Basra.

-The two armies met outside of Basra.
+The two armies met outside Basra.
 After three days of failed negotiations, the battle began in the afternoon of 8 December 656 and lasted until the evening.
 Zubayr left the field without fighting.
-Likely for the dishonorable act of leaving his fellow Muslims behind in a civil war he caused, Zubayr was pursued and killed by the troops of al-Ahnaf bin Qays, a chief of the Banu Sa'd who had remained on the sidelines of the battle.
-Talha was killed by the Umayyad Marwan ibn al-Hakam.
+Likely for the dishonorable act of leaving his fellow Muslims behind in a civil war he caused, Zubayr was pursued and killed shortly thereafter by Amr ibn Jarmuz, a man from the troops of al-Ahnaf bin Qays, a chief of the Banu Sa'd who had remained on the sidelines of the battle.
+Talha was killed by Marwan ibn al-Hakam, who was a kinsman and former secretary of Uthman, and a member of the Umayyad clan.

 With the deaths of Talha and Zubayr, the fate of the battle was sealed in favor of Ali.
 However, the fight continued until Ali's troops succeeded in killing Aisha's camel, which her forces had rallied around.
 From this camel, the battle received its name.
 After admonishing Aisha, Ali sent her back to Medina, escorted by her brother.
 Ali also announced a public pardon and set the prisoners free.
-This pardon was also extended to high-profile rebels, including Marwan, who soon joined with his Umayyad kinsman Mu'awiya ibn Abi Sufyan, the governor of Syria, as a senior advisor.
+This pardon was also extended to high-profile rebels, including Marwan, who soon joined with his Umayyad kinsman Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, as a senior advisor.